 Source: Mariotti et al., 2016

-Combining cash transfers with a program linking beneficiaries to labor market and economic activities is an effective strategy, when designed and implemented well.
+Combining cash transfers with a program linking working age beneficiaries to labor market and economic activities is an effective strategy, when designed and implemented well.
 A recent review of 80 quantitative and qualitative evaluations in 37 countries showed that a bundle of coordinated and multidimensional interventions has a greater positive impact on household income, assets, and savings than stand-alone interventions (Andrews et al, 2021).

 One of most well-known examples of productive inclusion intervention is the BRAC model in Bangladesh.
 Since 2002, BRAC is implementing Challenging the Frontiers of Poverty Reduction/Targeting the Ultra Poor program (CFPR/TUP), supporting over half a million very poor households, reaching close to one half of the extreme poor in the country (10 percent of the population).
 “BRAC Graduation" program provides a set of services, including the grant of a productive asset, to the poorest households identified through a participatory process.
 The graduation approach begins with consumption assistance, support in saving money (a vital tool for risk management) and accompanying financial capability training.
 Participants then get skills training and seed capital grants, generally in-kind assets such as livestock.
 Regular, intensive mentoring focuses on building up “life skills” and boosting self-confidence and help households to start a productive self-employment activity in a space of 18-36 months.